 Over the past twenty years, her work has been featured in countless international publications including Vogue, Harper’s Bazaar, W Magazine, Newsweek, Forbes, and many other titles.
 She is additionally the founder of her own globally distributed publication “The Untitled Magazine.”
 As an artist and curator, she continues to explore her creative vision vis-à-vis traditional and new mediums and finds strength in examining new ideas in contemporary culture.
 Cesarine lives and works in Tribeca, New York.

 ABOUT THE UNTITLED SPACE:

 The Untitled Space is an art gallery located in Tribeca, New York in a landmark building on Lispenard Street.
-Founded in 2014 by artist Indira Cesarine, the gallery features an ongoing curation of exhibits of emerging and established contemporary artists exploring conceptual framework and boundary pushing ideology through mediums of painting, sculpture, printmaking, photography, video and performance art.
-The gallery is committed to exploring radical ideas vis-à-vis traditional and new mediums and highlights a program of Women in Art as well as special events aligned with our creative vision.
+Founded in 2014 by Indira Cesarine, the gallery features an ongoing curation of exhibits of emerging and established contemporary artists exploring conceptual framework and boundary pushing ideology through mediums of painting, sculpture, printmaking, photography, video and performance art.
+The gallery is committing to exploring new ideas vis-à-vis traditional and new mediums and highlights a program of women in art as well as special events aligned with our creative vision.

 Press Tickets: [email protected]